 1 in 8 women will be diagnosed with breast cancer in their lifetime.
 1 in 5 cases occur in women aged 40-49.
 When breast cancer is detected early, the survival is greater and women may avoid aggressive surgery and chemotherapy; costs of treatment are also far less.
 At stage 1, five-year survival is 100%, but at stage 3, it is 74%, and only 23% at stage 4.
-By the time a lump is felt, the cancer is stage 2 or 3; mammograms can detect cancers before they're big enough to be felt.
+Mammograms can detect cancers before they're big enough to be felt.